jcornford/pyecog/README.md

     python
     >>> import pomegranate
     ```
-    If you get the following error:
+    If you get a following error such as:
     ```{bash}
     ImportError: No module named 'pomegranate.utils'
+    # or
+    ImportError: No module named 'pomegranate.kmeans'
     ```
     This can be resolved by uninstalling and reinstalling:
     ```{bash}